Regulatory constraints hit your IT!

 Organizations are able to more rapidly deploy environments (e.g. testing and production).
 In some cases, the provisioning, configuration, and integration of a platform can take up the majority of an application production schedule.
 PaaS lets applications get into the hands of testers and end-users nearly as fast as they can be developed.
 Also, when application workloads fluctuate, PaaS scales out and in to better match supply with demand.

-- Rapid (near real-time) capacity provisioning against physical servers
+- Rapid (near real-time) capacity provisioning in comparison to physical servers

 - Highly optimized application to server ratios and the ability to turn off spare capacity